Google Analytics 4

 1. Log in to Google Analytics.

-6. Select the data stream for your organization’s website.
+4. Select the data stream for your website.

-7. Copy the Measurement ID value and save it somewhere.
+5. Copy the Measurement ID and keep it for the next step.

-In this step, you will add the measurement ID you copied from Google Analytics to the Fundraise Up GA4 Configuration tag in Google Tag Manager.
-This tag was automatically created when you imported the container template from the Google Tag Manager guide.
+Now, add the Measurement ID you copied from Google Analytics to the Fundraise Up Google Analytics 4 Measurement ID variable in Google Tag Manager.
+This variable was automatically created when you imported our container template.

 1. Log in to Google Tag Manager.